wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.5

 <p class=fip id=p5>
-5.&emsp;Knowing is not open to interpretation.
+5. Knowing is not open to interpretation.
 <sup>2</sup>You may try to ‘interpret’ meaning, but this is always open to error because it refers to the <em>perception</em> of meaning.
 <sup>3</sup>Such incongruities are the result of attempts to regard yourself as separated and unseparated at the same time.
 <sup>4</sup>It is impossible to make so fundamental a confusion without increasing your overall confusion still further.